rooseveltframework/teddy/README.md

 Any pull requests sent over dealing with any of these outstanding issues will graciously be accepted:

-- Client-side dependency `DOMParser HTML extension (polyfill)` also requires a patch to function correctly, so a fork had to be included with Teddy.
+- Client-side dependency `DOMParser HTML extension (polyfill)` requires a patch to function correctly, so a fork had to be included with Teddy.
 Please encourage @eligrey to merge <a href='https://gist.github.com/kethinov/4760460'>this fork</a> into his gist.
 - The unit tests are a bit primitive at the moment.
 Suggestions for improvement or pull requests with better tests will be much appreciated.
 - Source code view on client-side unit tests is broken in IE10 most likely due to a bug in dependency library vkbeautify.